 Censorship is tricky.
 Too much of it, and despotism arises.
 Too little of it, and chaos ensues.
 How much is the right amount, and how are incels affected by it?

 Secondly, incels tend to be realists.
 Their desire for the truth behind their situation as singles often demands a cold approach to our social dynamics, for the answer is often unpleasant and cannot be easily found in the mainstream narrative.
 As a result, incels often have little regard for politeness and so-called “politically correct speech”, and instead prefer to be blunt and straightforward.
 For example, “currycel” is a term sometimes used to refer to users who, at least partly, are involuntary celibate due to their Indian ethnicity.
-The term is used not because incels wish to mock Indians, but because it is an unambiguous and straightforward way to address a person’s situation in a single word.
+The term is used to mock Indians, but because it is an unambiguous and straightforward way to address a person’s situation in a single word.

 As a result of these two points, the vast majority of incels wants to minimize censorship wherever possible, save for necessary rules banning the discussion of previous romantic experiences, bullying of other users, and spam.
 Outsiders to the community often shun away from terminology they deem offensive; incels on other hand embrace these terms and make them part of their culture.